jazzband/django-floppyforms/docs/geodjango.rst

   are serialized.
 Usually useful for debugging.
 Default: ``False``.

-These options can be set as class attributes or passed into the ``attrs`` dictionnary used when instantiating a widget.
+These options can be set as class attributes or passed into the ``attrs`` dictionary used when instantiating a widget.
 The following snippets are
 equivalent:

 .. code-block:: python